 Up-and-coming Budapest brings together east and west as a city that bridges both Buda and Pest, and western and eastern Europe.
-The city never fails to remain vibrant and diverse, despite its turbulent history.
-Use our guide to see the best of Budapest, from grandiose architecture and thermal baths, to memories of the past and bohemian bars.
+Despite its turbulent history, the city never fails to remain vibrant and diverse.
+Use our guide to see the best of Budapest, from grandiose architecture and thermal baths to memories of the past and bohemian bars.

 - Central Market Hall